BBillot/BBillot.github.io/_pages/about.md

 representation to increase the robustness of systems for the analysis of clinical imaging data.

 After completing a MSc in neuro-technology at Imperial College London in 2016, I joined the incubator of start-ups [Founders Factory](https://foundersfactory.com/) as a member of the AI team.
-I then pursued a PhD at University College London with
-[Dr. Juan Eugenio Iglesias](http://www.jeiglesias.com) on developing a domain randomisation strategy ([SynthSeg](https://github.com/BBillot/SynthSeg)) for domain-agnostic segmentation of brain MRI.
+I then pursued a PhD at University College London with [Dr. Juan Eugenio Iglesias](http://www.jeiglesias.com) on developing a domain randomisation strategy for domain-agnostic segmentation of brain MRI ([SynthSeg](https://github.com/BBillot/SynthSeg)).

 In addition to further explore domain randomisation techniques, I'm working on different projects including equivariant networks, registration of fetal MRI,